n1299cb/Impulcifer-Atmos/README.md

 You can also launch this helper from the **Execution** tab of the GUI via the *Capture Wizard* button.
 It uses the same prompts but displays them inside a dialog window.

+After running the processing pipeline the **Export Hesuvi Preset** button on the Execution tab copies `hesuvi.wav` to a location of your choice.
+Use this to quickly drop the file into Equalizer APO's `Hesuvi` folder or another virtual speaker tool.

 For a deeper walkthrough of these helpers, see [docs/TOOLS.md](docs/TOOLS.md).